wp-plugins/sidekick/readme.txt

 4. Yet another action requirement by the user is previewed here.

 == Changelog ==

+= 2.1.0 =
+* Multisite Walkthrough Management Support
+* Multisite Auto Activations
+* Multisite Mass Activations
+* Genesis Framework Support
+* Fixes issues with composer mode and auto play of walkthroughs
+* Fixes issues with select all walkthroughs in settings screen
+* Fixes issues with download of file would resume a walkthrough on click event
+* Fixes issues playing back hotspots in certain cases

 = 2.0.1 =
 * Fix walkthrough autostart feature